Do you have the time and skill to be a volunteer?

 Carers / Companions

 Befriend and assist elderly and disabled guests here on their holidays throughout the summer.
 Accompany them on day trips, serve meals, organise evening entertainment, listen and chat with them over a pint in an Irish pub.
-Elderly stroke patients need your help to make the most of their summer holidays at the Share Centre.
+Elderly stroke patients need your help to make the most of their summer holidays at Share Discovery Village.

-Assist our team of arts workers in developing, designing, and delivering a variety of arts workshops in theatre, drama, music, dance, arts & crafts, pottery and photography.
+Assist our arts workers in developing, designing, and delivering a variety of arts workshops.
 We need creative and motivated people to help run workshops for people with disabilities, youth groups, primary and secondary schools and the elderly.
 Workshops are designed to suit the need of each group, each one individual and creative.
 Opportunities exist for people to create project ideas, assist with existing workshops or work behind the scenes making costumes, scenery and props.

 Come and join our team of senior volunteers, aged 50+.
 These volunteers give their time throughout the year, and pass on their skills and experience to the next generation.
 Over the winter learn to sail, and in the summer you could be taking a group of stroke patients out for a sailing session.
 Learn to powerboat over 2 weekends, and during May and June you could be taking a primary school out banana skiing.
 Our Senior Volunteers use their skills and experience to repair our equipment and engines, they drive the buses to take disabled children to the beach and they befriend elderly stroke patients during their holidays.

-Every summer the Share Centre welcomes about 20 international volunteers from all over the world, to come and help.
-These volunteers stay between 1 week to 1 year, living and working alongside our staff and volunteers.
-They participate in a variety of jobs from helping the disabled, to working in the Centre's garden, to assisting our Arts programme.
-Any young international volunteers, who are interested in short or long term volunteering at the Share Centre, please enquire.
-We are a member of the European Voluntary Scheme, which places young volunteers throughout the world. .
+Every summer Share welcomes about 15 international volunteers from all over the world to assist with all duties and enjoy centre life.
+These volunteers stay between 1 week to several months, living and working alongside our staff and other volunteers.
+They participate in a variety of jobs from helping those with disabilities, to working in the Centre’s garden, to assisting our Arts programme.

 - International Volunteering